 The Blind Barbour

 Unassuming from the outside, The Blind Barbour's signature set of whiskey-themed cocktails surely is not—due in part to its offering of almost 200 whiskey, scotch and bourbon options.
-The bar also makes its own syrups and mixers in house and holds monthly events for tasting and sampling.
+The bar also makes its own syrups and mixers in house.

 With a throwback vibe that exudes old-school charm, The Blind Barbour goes heavy on the wood paneling and features an ornate, gold-embellished mirror hanging over a wood grain bar.
 The space draws inspiration from the speakeasies of old and even gets its name from the way patrons would gain entry—asking for “the blind pig.”